Dominikhun250/Latch/README.md

 > ⚠️ Be sure to keep your `TOKEN` and database credentials private!

 ## Installation
   * Download and unzip the latest release.
+(Recomonded to clone the repo)
   * Run `npm install`
   * Edit the `config.json`
   * Run `node .`